 What is your selection process?

 All applications received will be screened by SJMS staff for eligibility and then reviewed/scored by DM Program Facilitators and San Joaquin Medical Society member physicians.
-From there, applicants will be selected for an in-person panel interview tentatively scheduled for the beginning of May.
+From there, applicants will be selected for an in-person panel interview tentatively scheduled for Saturday, April 30th.
 The final 24 students will be selected by the panel after reviewing completed application and essays, with GPA’s confirmed, and cumulative personal interview score.

 When will I hear if I am invited to interview?

 Students will be notified via email by the second week of April.
 Please do not call our office to check on the status of your application.
 Make sure to keep an eye on your junk mail as our emails occasionally are filtered out.
-Additionally, we post important updates on our Facebook page.
+Additionally, we post important updates on our Facebook and Instagram pages.